oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     {"timestamp":"2023-02-25T22:05:24.350+00:00","status":400,"error":"Bad Request","path":"/api/v1/account"}
     ```

     That completes the basic endpoints.
 In the next task, you can add some additional endpoints if you wish.
-If you prefer, you can skip that task because you have the option to deploy the fully pre-built service in the next lab if you choose.
+If you prefer, you can skip that task because you have the option to deploy the fully pre-built service in a later lab (Deploy the full CloudBank Application) if you choose.

 ## (Optional) Task 6: Add extra account endpoints